 Over the past few decades, fatty acids (usually "fats" for short) have been extensively researched and criticized as a key contributor to the onset of degenerative diseases, especially cardiovascular disease.
 SFAs have been the labeled as "bad fat" along with a fatty acid mutation we will discuss shortly known as trans fat.
 MUFAs and PUFAs have been touted as "good fats" but as we will see, this story isn't that simple.

-he answer for many people is to abstain as much as possible from fats and oils.
+Unfortunately, the answer for many people is to abstain as much as possible from fats and oils.
 This is not the best solution for your healthy diet.
 That is the old, outdated story.

 It cannot be overemphasized that fats and oils do not kill you,